Paul Scofield

-Scofield received Best Performance by a Leading Actor in a Play at the 1962 Tony Awards for portraying Sir Thomas More in the Broadway production of A Man for All Seasons.
+Scofield received the Tony Award for Best Actor in a Play for portraying Sir Thomas More in the Broadway production of A Man for All Seasons (1962).
 Four years later, he won the Academy Award for Best Actor when he reprised the role in the 1966 film adaptation, making him one of eleven to receive a Tony and Academy Award for the same role.
-His Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie was achieved for the 1969 television film Male of the Species.
+He received the Primetime Emmy Award for Male of the Species (1969).

-Preferring the stage to the screen and putting his family before his career, Scofield nonetheless established a reputation as one of the greatest Shakespearean performers.
-Among other accolades, his performance as Mark Van Doren in Quiz Show (1994) earned him an Academy Award nomination for Best Supporting Actor and he won Best Actor in a Supporting Role at the BAFTA Awards for portraying Thomas Danforth in The Crucible (1996).
-Scofield declined the honour of a knighthood, but was appointed CBE in 1956 and became a Companion of Honour in 2001.
+Scofield garnered acclaim for his roles in films such as The Train (1964), King Lear (1971), A Delicate Balance (1973), Henry V (1989), and Hamlet (1990).
+He portrayed Mark Van Doren in the historical drama Quiz Show (1994), for which he earned a nomination for the Academy Award for Best Supporting Actor.
+For his role as Thomas Danforth in the film adaptation of The Crucible (1996) he received the BAFTA Award for Best Actor in a Supporting Role.

-Early life
+Early life and education

 Paul Scofield was born on 21 January 1922 in Edgbaston, Birmingham, Warwickshire, England, the son of Mary and Edward Harry Scofield.
-When Scofield was a few weeks old, his family moved to Hurstpierpoint, Sussex, where his father served as the headmaster at the Hurstpierpoint Church of England School.
+When Scofield was a few weeks old, his family moved to Hurstpierpoint, Sussex, where his father became headmaster at the Hurstpierpoint Church of England School.
 Scofield told his biographer, Garry O'Connor, that his upbringing was divided.
 His father was an Anglican and his mother a Roman Catholic.
 Baptised into his mother's faith, Scofield said, "some days we were little Protestants and, on others, we were all devout little Catholics."
 He added, "A lack of direction in spiritual matters is still with me."

-Scofield recalls, "I was a dunce at school.
+Scofield recalled: "I was a dunce at school.
 But at the age of twelve I went to Varndean School at Brighton where I discovered Shakespeare.
 They did one of his plays every year, and I lived just for that."
 In 1961, Scofield wrote, "I don't have a psychological approach to acting; fundamentally, I have an intuitive approach.
 For me, the totally intellectual approach is never satisfactory.
 What matters to me is whether I like the play, for one thing, and, for another, whether I can recognize and identify myself with the character I'm to play."
 In 1939, Scofield left school at the age of seventeen and began training at the Croydon Repertory Theatre.
 Shortly after the outbreak of the Second World War, Scofield arrived for a physical examination and was ruled unfit for service in the British Army.
 He later recalled, "They found I had crossed toes.
 I was unable to wear boots.
 I was deeply ashamed."